 Is John Bell the music leader of the Iona Community?

 No. There isn’t a “music leader”.

 On the island of Iona there is a musician every year who provides and organises music for the services of worship in the Abbey and for guests who stay there.
-There are also other musicians and hymn writers who are/have been, like Wild Goose, associated with the Iona Community. e.g. Kathy Galloway, Ian Fraser, Leith Fisher, Tom Colvin, to name but a few.
+There are also other musicians and hymn writers who are/have been associated with the Iona Community. e.g. Kathy Galloway, Ian Fraser, Leith Fisher, Tom Colvin, to name but a few.

 No. Though we do believe there is (or was) such a thing, it does not chiefly inform our work or approach.
 It has to be said that some of the contemporary materials and manifestations carrying the tag ‘Celtic’ bear no relation to the valuable perspectives to be gleaned from the life of Columba and his story.